elastic/eui/CONTRIBUTING.md

 When creating new components, adding new features, or fixing bugs, please refer to the [Component Development guidelines][docs-components].
 If there isn't an associated issue on the bug tracker yet, consider creating one so that you get a chance to discuss the changes you have in mind with the rest of the team.

-### Pull request handoffs

- We acknowledge that our PR's go through a rigourous amount of testing including cross-browser checks and accessibility concerns.
-We greatly appreciate your contribution and welcome the chance to get your PR over the finish line.
-By handing off your PR to EUI experts, we can finalize it per EUI standards.
-In the event you do want to pass over your PR, you can simply acknowledge by adding a comment similar to "This is a starter PR and would like to pass over to EUI to finish."
+### Feel free to submit pull requests in draft stages

+EUI has strict quality and testing standards due to its large downstream footprint and accessibility requirements.
+Don't feel intimidated and think you need to submit perfect PRs because of this.
+We welcome draft PRs to show conceptual ideas or enhancements you would like to see.
+The EUI team normally engages on these PRs in one of two ways, which is largely up to you.
+- We can provide review and guidance for how to get the PR up to the library's standards. (slower, but you might enjoy this).
+- We can commit directly to your PR to get it over the finish line. (faster)

+If you have a preference, let us know when you make your PR, but never feel guilty about just handing it off.
+We're here to help.

 ### Adding icons